 1. Atypical Working Scheme application form

 The application will also give you a list of the requirements.
-You have to gather and submit then to the authorities.
+You have to gather and submit them to the authorities.

 2. Sign a commitment statement